outernet-foundation/plerion/README.md

 # Building the Android Mobile app

 - Install Unity 6000.0.56f1 with Android Build Support
-- Open `apps/PlerionAndroidMobile` in Unity
+- Open `capture-app/android_mobile` in Unity
-- Configure plerion url
+- Configure API url
-  - TODO
+  - Open `Assets/Scenes/Main.unity`
+  - Open **App** object in scene hierarchy
+  - Fill in "Plerion Base URL" in the inspector to match your public URL from earlier
+  - (Optional) Tick the "Login Automatically" checkbox and fill in the Username and Passowrd (see **Verify** section above for where those credentials come from)
-- Switch platorm to Android Mobile and build main scene
+- Switch platorm to Android Mobile
+- Build `Assets/Scenes/Main.unity`

 # Building, installing, and running the Zed capture app